JOBS

 Teaching Artist (creative writing specialty)

 We are collecting resumes for dynamic and experienced writing-focused Teaching Artists.
-We review resumes on a rolling basis, with hiring cycles 1-3 times per year depending on need.
+We review applications on a rolling basis, with hiring cycles 1-3 times per year depending on need.
 Please read through for full details of how to apply.

 Teaching Artists lead short-term, project-based residencies in New York City public schools, nonprofit organizations, and city-run programs.
 826NYC’s in-schools and partnerships programs are tailored to the needs of each partner school and organization.
-We have two partnership models:
+Residencies typically range from 6 to 12 sessions in length, lasting approximately the same number of weeks.
+Each project culminates in an anthology of student work, which is professionally designed and printed for distribution.

 Possible projects that 826NYC’s Teaching Artists may work on include: memoir, poetry, short stories, playwriting, and speculative fiction.
 This list is not exhaustive, and projects are typically designed in partnership with classroom educators and program staff to embrace themes and genres of interest to participating students.